 Find Cheap Auto Insurance Quotes in Your Area

-ValuePenguin analyzed data from the National Highway Traffic Safety Administration (NHTSA) and estimated that drunk driving is responsible for one in three traffic fatalities.
-While this is the ratio for the entire United States, the frequency of alcohol-impaired driving accidents can vary depending on the driver's age, their location and the time of year.
+ValuePenguin analyzed data from the National Highway Traffic Safety Administration (NHTSA) and estimated that drunk driving is responsible for about 1 in 3 traffic fatalities.
+While this is the ratio for the United States, the frequency of alcohol-impaired driving accidents can vary depending on the driver's age, their location and the time of year.

-The breakdowns on this page evaluate crashes where a driver's blood alcohol concentration was equal to or greater than 0.08 grams per deciliter as the result of alcohol-impaired driving.
-This is in alignment with the NHTSA's guidelines and the legally allowed limit.
+The breakdowns on this page evaluate crashes where a driver's blood alcohol concentration (BAC) was equal to or greater than 0.08 grams per deciliter, resulting in alcohol-impaired driving.
+This is in alignment with the NHTSA's guidelines and the legal limit in nearly every state.

 How many people die from drunk driving?